 The event is organized by the Formal Methods research group of KCL’s philosophy department.

-Please register to get access to the building.
+Please register to be included in the participants list and to get access to the building.

 Wednesday, May 8th